5 things you should know about target date funds

 The further out your target date, the more risk you'll be exposed to.

-It's a set-it-and-forget-it approach to investing, and it's becoming an increasingly popular way to save for retirement.
+They have also become an increasingly popular way to save for retirement.

 Fact 1.
 Your investment choices are limited.

 Average Expense Ratios Fall for Target Date Funds

 Source: Investment Company Institute

 Within a 401(k) plan, you might be offered target date funds from a single company.

 If you have no choice, you cannot shop for the fund with the lowest fees.
 And even if the fees are reasonable, they may be higher than what you'd pay by investing in the fund's individual components on your own.